-According to the International Red Cross, over 2,000 people a month are injured or killed by unexploded ordnance and landmines (UXO).
+Seventy-eight countries are contaminated by land mines, which kill or maim 15,000–20,000 people every year.
+According to the International Red Cross, over 2,000 people a month are injured or killed by landmines and unexploded ordnance (UXO).

 Private sector companies perform the remediation work through contracts from the US government.
-The US government currently spends $200 million annually on UXO remediation.
-The work is labor-intensive using current methods.
-It is estimated that 70-80% is spent on surveying, removing vegetation, transportation, and personnel to manually detect and map UXO with metal detectors.
+The US currently spends $200 million annually on UXO remediation.
+The work is labor-intensive using current methods, which relies primarily on metal detectors to map UXO locations.